leeoniya/uPlot/README.md

 - All series' options are optional; `label` will default to "Value" and `color` will default to "black".
 - Series' line `width` is specified in *physical* [device] pixels (e.g. on high-DPI displays with a pixel ratio = 2, `width: 1` will draw a line with an effective width of 0.5 logical [CSS] pixels).
 - `color`, `width`, `fill`, and `dash` map directly to Canvas API's [ctx.strokeStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeStyle), [ctx.lineWidth](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth), [ctx.fillStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle), and [ctx.setLineDash](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash).

 ---
+#### Scales, Axes, Grid

+uPlot's API strives for brevity, uniformity and logical consistency.
+Understanding the roles and processing order of `data`, `series`, `scales`, and `axes` will help with the remaining topics.
+The high-level rendering flow is this:

+1. `data` is the first input into the system.
+0. `series` hold the config of each dataset, such as visibility, styling, labels & value display in the legend, and the `scale` key along which they should be drawn.
+Implicit scale keys are `x` for the `data[0]` series and `y` for `data[1..N]`.
+0. `scales` reflect the min/max ranges visible within the view.
+All view range adjustments such as zooming and pagination are done here.
+If not explicitly set via opts, `scales` are automatically initialized using the `series` config and auto-ranged using the provided `data`.
+0. `axes` render the ticks, values, labels and grid along their `scale`.
+Tick & grid spacing, value granularity & formatting, timezone & DST handling is done here.

+---
 ### Performance